myshell-ai/AIlice/README.md

 - "formatter" is a class that defines LLM's prompt format.
 You can find their definitions in core/llm/AFormatter.
 You can read these codes to determine which format is required for the model you want to add.
 In case you don't find it, You need to write one yourself.
 Fortunately, Formatter is a very simple thing and can be completed in more than a dozen lines of code.
 I believe you will understand how to do it after reading a few Formatter source codes.

 - The context window is a property that the LLM of the Transformer architecture usually has.
 It determines the length of text that the model can process at one time.
 You need to set the context window of the new model to the "contextWindow" key.

+- "systemAsUser": We use the "system" role as the sender of the message returned by the function calls.
+However, not all LLMs have a clear definition of system role, and there is no guarantee that the LLM can adapt to this approach.
+So we need to use systemAsUser to set whether to put the text returned by the function calls in user messages.
+Try to set it to False first.

 Everything is done!
 Use the modelID of the new model as the command parameter to start AIlice!